What is Hallmarking About and Why We Do It

 Why should you ask about hallmarking?

-Perhaps, not the first thing to come to mind for most people when buying jewellery.
+Perhaps it's not the first thing to come to mind for most people when buying jewellery.
 But it is important.

 The exemption thresholds are:

-• Silver under 7.78g
+Silver under 7.78g

-• Gold & Palladium under 1g
+Gold & Palladium under 1g

-• Platinum under 0.5g
+Platinum under 0.5g

-All weights above these require a hallmarking.
+All weights above these require hallmarking.

-**It is worth noting now that if you purchase mixed metal pieces, such as silver with gold accents the exemption weight automatically falls to the gold weight which would be 1g.
-Therefore all mixed metal pieces must have a hallmark regardless of their single component weights.
+**It is worth noting now that if you purchase mixed metal pieces, such as silver with gold accents, the exemption weight automatically falls to the gold weight, which would be 1g.
+Therefore, all mixed metal pieces must have a hallmark regardless of their single component weights.

-If you are purchasing or selling jewellery in other countries you need to be aware of their hallmarking laws and their exemption weights.
+If you are purchasing or selling jewellery in other countries, you need to be aware of their hallmarking laws and their exemption weights.
 Some require a Common Control Mark, and others have completely different exemption weights.
-Some require you to have a registration within their own Assay Offices too, so it pays to do your research.
+Some require you to have a registration within their own Assay Offices, too, so it pays to do your research.

 How do you get a hallmark?

-All sellers are also required to display the statutory notice, known as a dealer's notice including when selling online - you can see mine here - I also have a printed laminate copy that I display on my stalls.
-Look for the dealer's notice, it is your guarantee when purchasing.
+All sellers are also required to display the statutory notice, known as a dealer's notice, including when selling online - you can see mine here - I also have a printed laminate copy that I display on my stalls.
+Look for the dealer's notice; it is your guarantee when purchasing.

 So what does a hallmark consist of?